 Mashpi Private Reserve: At 900 meters/3,116 feet above sea level, this lush private reserve is surrounded by lower rainforest and cloud forest with a profusion of plants from ferns to hundreds of orchid species, many newly discovered.
 Some 500 species of birds have been identified.
 Monkeys, peccaries and even pumas live here.
 One of the highlights is an aerial tram that glides through the forest canopy.
 An aerial bicycle is an original and exciting way to explore the forest canopy up close.

-Pacific Coast: Ecuador’s coast is a composition of lush mangrove forests, jungle, crystal clear waters, stunning white sandy beaches and quaint fishing villages.
-It is not heavily visited, yet offers good wildlife viewing, whale watching and surfing.
+Pacific Coast: The Pacific coastline is dotted with pristine beaches, small towns and marine reserves.
+Ecuador’s coast is a composition of lush green mangrove forests, jungle, crystal clear waters, white sandy beaches and quaint fishing villages.
+Ecuador’s coast is not heavily visited, but it offers good wildlife watching, whale watching, surfing and fine beaches

 Quito: Ecuador’s scenic capital feels like a city of perpetual spring nestled in a valley amid snow-tipped mountains.
 It is a charming city of baroque splendor and handsomely preserved colonial landmarks.
 The genteel heart of the city, a UNESCO World Heritage Site, recalls another era with cobblestone streets, superb churches, open plazas, ornate balconies, tile roofs and central patios.
 UNESCO lists the 17th-century Church of La Compañía among 100 most important World Heritage Site Monuments.